codeque-co/codeque/README.md

 ❌ Explore types matching and types literals -> tests on custom file

-❌ Investigate why node_modules search does not work
+❌!!
+Investigate why node_modules search does not work

+❌ add tests block statement search (queue example in catch block and function block)

-❌ see if async can speed up files search
+❌!! see if async can speed up files search

 ❌ Try
   - `tsc --extendedDiagnostics`